climate-action-kits/pxt-fwd-edu/ms-smartbin-use.md

 * Length: 4 Connector Cubes
 * Height: 4 Connector Cubes

-Remember, our **model** includes electronic components that are not part of our smart garbage bin **container**.
+Remember, our **model** includes electronic components that are not part of our Smart Garbage Bin **container**.

 hint~

 ## Challenge Step 2

-Now that you know the length, width, and height of your smart garbage bin, represent your rectangular prism as a **net**.
+Now that you know the length, width, and height of your Smart Garbage Bin, represent your rectangular prism as a **net**.

 Remember to label the **length, width, and height** on your drawing!